coq/coq/dev/ci/README-users.md

   [Bors](https://github.com/apps/bors) that allow for automatic management of Pull Requests.

-- Plugins in the CI should compile with the OCaml flags that Coq uses.
-In particular, warnings that are considered fatal by the Coq developers _must_ be also fatal for plugin CI code.

 ### Add your project by submitting a pull request

 Add a new `ci-mydev.sh` script to [`dev/ci`](.); set the corresponding